39 Canadian Brigade Group: Military police

 The military police support for 39 CBG is provided by the Canadian Forces Military Police.
 The military police unit assigned to the brigade is 12 Military Police Platoon (12 MP Pl) and is based out of the Colonel Sherman Armoury in Richmond.
-12 Military Police Platoon reports to its parent units, 15 Military Police Company, and 1 Military Police Regiment, both based out of Canadian Forces Base Edmonton (CFB Edmonton).
+12 Military Police Platoon reports to its parent unit, 15 Military Police Company, and 1 Military Police Regiment, both based out of Canadian Forces Base Edmonton (CFB Edmonton).

 Intelligence

 Military intelligence services for 39 CBG are provided by 4 Platoon of 6 Intelligence Company based out the Major-General Bert Hoffmeister Building in Vancouver.
 The unit headquarters is at Brigadier James Curry Jefferson Armoury and operates several platoons in several brigade groups.
 6 Int Coy operates platoons in: